NimaMohseni/Morphometric-Analysis/README.md

  There's also a need for a data frame with columns containing the information of the samples:

--Group: The name of the group to which each sample belongs.
+*Group: The name of the group to which each sample belongs.
--Encoded: The encoded labels of these groups.
+*Encoded: The encoded labels of these groups.
--Sex.
+*Sex.
--Complete: The complete name of each sample (the names used in the initial landmark data imported in morphologika).
+*Complete: The complete name of each sample (the names used in the initial landmark data imported in morphologika).